-Our excess “stuff”
+Our excess “stuff.”

 Take, for example, my “bluebird of happiness collection.”
 It began with one happy bluebird given to me as a wedding gift.
-Now some 34 years later, the center of our dining table is chirping with fourteen happy bluebirds all of which have been garnered second hand.
-I even have a sitting salt bluebird and a perched pepper one, just in case someone mixes up their spices.
-What amazes me, however, is how those darned things keep flying into the Goodwill or thrift shops at exactly the same time I happen in.
+Now some 34 years later, the center of our dining table is tweeting with fourteen happy bluebirds, all of which have been garnered second hand.
+I even have a sitting salt bluebird and a perched pepper one: salt is seated, pepper is perched--easy to remember in case we forget.
+However, what amazes me is how those cheerful chirpers keep flying into the Goodwill or thrift shops at the same time I happen in.

 Another way is to have a large basket near the front door or somewhere obvious.
-Force yourself to weekly put unused clothes and house objects in this basket.
+Force yourself to put unused clothes and house objects in this basket.
 After a month or two, itemize and record the pieces giving them one-third of their original value.
 Take them to your favorite thrift store and deduct the total from your taxes.
-Every year, we amass several thousand in tax deductions from this simple act, and our contributions are helping others in need.
+Every year with growing children, we amass several thousand in tax deductions from this simple act, and our contributions are helping others in need.
 Less stuff for us: more money and jobs for others.
-Of course for any big (or small) items you want to donate, giving to Saint Vincent de Paul provides donations which help provide direct assistance to the poor in local communities throughout the United States.
-Or try Craig’s List or any free give away site in your local area.
-We unloaded a forty-five-year-old piano that was no longer being used to a family who really wanted it.
+Of course, for any big (or small) items you want to donate, giving to Saint Vincent de Paul provides donations that help provide direct assistance to the poor in local communities throughout the United States.
+Or try Craig’s List or any free give-away site in your local area.
+We unloaded an unused forty-five-year-old piano to a family who really wanted it.